 Opened in April 2015, Corto Maltese quickly gained regular patrons for its cozy interior, laid-back atmosphere, friendly staff, great food, big portions, and affordable prices.

 Food is fresh and made on the spot.
 Corto Maltese is more of a hangout place than your typical restaurant.
-It serves breakfast, lunch, and dinner, but you can also just pop up here for a coffee, or a local beer.
+It serves breakfast, lunch, and dinner, but you can also pop up here for a coffee or a local beer.
 Good value for money.

 Prices are affordable, and the staff is friendly.